kevinliao-ai/suna/frontend/README.md

 - The frontend connects to the backend API at `http://localhost:8000/api`
 - Supabase is used for authentication and database operations
 - The app runs on `http://localhost:3000` by default
-- Environment variables are automatically configured by the setup wizard
+- Environment variables are automatically configured by the setup